 Peanut Butter and Other Nut / Seed Butters as Dog Treat Ingredients

-Most dogs LOVE peanut butter, and it’s a handy helper for binding as well as adding a little fat if needed for consistency.
-I occasionally use other nut and seed butters, like pumpkin seed butter, but that’s just me mixing things up for variety.
-When using ingredients like peanut butter, try to go natural or low-salt and low-fat where possible.
+Most dogs love peanut butter.
+It can be used in all sorts of different recipes,.
+In based treats, it’s a handy helper for binding as well as adding a little fat if needed for consistency.
+I occasionally experiment with other dog-friendly nut and seed butters.
+When selecting peanut butter, look for something plain and natural with no-added salt or sugar if possible.
 Double-check the ingredients to ensure that there is no xylitol, a sweetener which is highly toxic to dogs.
 Xylitol may also be labelled as sweetener code 967.

 Added Oils and Fats in Homemade Dog Treats